 In sum, Porcher’s trilemma only concerns abolitionists like Gary Francione (2008), who consider any use of sentient beings as inherently wrong regardless of its effects on welfare.
 Domestication, on this view, entails inherent dependency, which is bad, and exploitation, which is unjust.
 This is not my view or that of other theorists mentioned earlier.
 The extinctionist approach holds that, ultimately, we should painlessly phase out domesticated animals and abolish our mutual relations.
 On Francione’s account, it is wrong to use sheep to graze a field, even if everyone is thereby made better off.
-Donaldson and Kymlicka, in contrast, allow for using animals in ways that foster mutually respectful relations as co-citizens (e.g. donkeys or dogs for herding or, under stringent conditions, farm animals for wool, eggs or milk).
-However, use is only just if it guarantees flourishing and genuine freedom of choice (whether or not and when to work), and does not presuppose premature killing (Donaldson and Kymlicka 2011: 134-40).
+Donaldson and Kymlicka, in contrast, allow for using animals in ways that foster mutually respectful relations as co-citizens (e.g. donkeys or dogs for herding or, under stringent conditions, farm animals for wool, eggs, or milk).
+However, use is only just if it guarantees flourishing and genuine freedom of choice (whether or not and when to work) and does not presuppose premature killing (Donaldson and Kymlicka 2011: 134–40).
 In fact, reconstructing our relations to domesticated animals on a just basis can partly repair the historical injustices of domestication, unlike extinction.
 Pace Porcher, criticisms of domestication need not be extinctionist.

 Such possibilities are no less plausible than Porcher’s fancied husbandry.
 Porcher’s LDHA fails.
 I have, however, suggested that she and animal ethicists converge more than she recognizes on the value of ‘the link’.
 They disagree about what types of communities they want to promote.
 In the last section, I rely on recent work with Duncan Purves to suggest what meaningful work could look like for domesticated animals.

-4. Meaningful work and life
+Meaningful Work and Life

 Purves and Delon (2018) argues that an individual’s life is meaningful if and to the extent that the individual contributes through intentional agency to some finally valuable state of affairs.
 In other words, by actively doing good, whether or not one intends to do so (qua good), one confers meaning on one’s life (more locally, on one’s actions).
 Meaning can but need not supervene on a life as a whole, construed as a coherent narrative.
-It applies to life chapters, moments or discrete actions.
+It applies to life chapters, moments, or discrete actions.
 Because a narrative sense of one’s life as a whole, or a concept of meaning, is not required, and because many animals are agents of a sufficient sort, many animals can act and live meaningfully.

 Animals can act intentionally and do good.
 Anecdotes abound: a dog risking his own life to remove from the road a canine companion hit by a car on a busy Chilean highway; a female elephant distressed and trying to help the dying matriarch of another family; and a gorilla rescuing a small boy, who has fallen into her enclosure, handing him over to zookeepers (Rowlands 2012).
 Meaningful action need not be morally grandiose or involve some grand purpose.
-Infant-rearing is a way of contributing intentionally to well-being, something that matters for its own sake, Nonhuman parents or caretakers (predominantly though not exclusively mothers) engage in intentional nursing, play, and protection in ways appropriately connected to value.
+Infant-rearing is a way of contributing intentionally to well-being, something that matters for its own sake.
+Non-human parents or caretakers (predominantly though not exclusively mothers) engage in intentional nursing, play, and protection in ways appropriately connected to value.
 A meaningful interaction of which we routinely deprive farm animals.